Get Started Free

 As we would expect, we can add new Events using INSERT:

-We can also perform stream processing using ksqlDB's SQL syntax.
-In the following example, the command CREATE STREAM ..
-AS SELECT .. continuously joins the ratings stream and the movies table to create a new stream of enriched ratings.
+We can also perform stream processing using SQL syntax.
+In the following example, the command CREATE TABLE ..
+AS SELECT .. continuously joins the ratings and movies tables to populate a new table of ratings enriched with metadata about the rated movie.

 SELECT ratings.movie_id as id, title, rating